✓ Updated May 2026

 When is the absolute *best* time to visit the Masai Mara for the Great Migration, and what should I expect?

-If witnessing the Great Migration is your top priority, aim for late July through October.
-This is when the vast herds of wildebeest and zebra are typically crossing the Mara River in large numbers, a truly breathtaking spectacle.
-Be prepared for crowds, as this is peak season, and book your accommodation and safari well in advance.
-Remember to pack layers, as mornings and evenings can be quite cool even during the dry season.
+If seeing the Great Migration is your top priority, aim for July through October.
+This is when the massive herds of wildebeest and zebras are typically crossing the Mara River.
+Be prepared for crowds, as this is peak season, but the sheer spectacle of thousands of animals thundering across the plains and braving the river is an unforgettable experience.
+Book your accommodation and safari drives well in advance!

 How many days do you need in Masai Mara National Reserve, Kenya?